njm25/NCCasino/README.md

 1. **Create `config.txt`**

-   - Place a file named `config.txt` in the root directory of your project, alongside the `refreshplugin.bat` script.
+   - Place a file named `config.txt` in the root directory of your project, alongside the `deploy.bat` script.

    - Add the following lines to `config.txt`, replacing the placeholders with your actual directory paths and filenames: